2009 Arizona Wildcats football team: at Oregon State

-Washington

-at Husky Stadium, Seattle, Washington
+at Washington

 In a controversial play, Washington LB Mason Foster intercepted a deflected pass off the foot of Arizona's Delashaun Dean (who insisted the pass hit the ground) and returned the carom 37 yards for a touchdown with 2:37 left, and the Huskies rallied with two touchdowns in the final three minutes to beat the Wildcats 36–33 in Seattle.

 On the call, Dean commented: "I felt it graze my foot, but the way the ball bounced up, it would have hit my foot a lot harder", Dean said.
 "I figured it had to hit the ground, then after seeing the pictures you could actually see the black beads from the turf jump up when the ball hit the ground.
 It's pretty obvious when you look at it.
 I don't know how it got missed."

 Led by quarterback Jake Locker, Washington overcame a 12-point deficit in the final 3 minutes to hand Arizona the loss.
 Arizona lost the game despite a torrid third quarter.
 QB Nick Foles connected with David Roberts on a 9-yard touchdown pass on the Wildcats’ first possession of the second half.
 The Wildcats got the ball back — and scored again — following a strange play.

 Washington punter Will Mahan muffed a snap on fourth down deep in the Huskies' zone on their first possession of the second half.
 He recovered the muff, took a few steps and kicked a ball that rolled 12 yards behind the original line of scrimmage.
 Mahan was flagged for an illegal kick, and the Huskies were penalized half the distance to the goal line – 9 yards.

 Arizona turned the good fortune into a 23-yard Alex Zendejas field goal.
 The Wildcats capped their 17-point quarter with an eight-play, 36-yard drive; Foles delivered the crushing blow on third-and-goal from the Huskies’ 1, faking a hand-off up the middle and bootlegging into the end zone for a touchdown.